 While the UCCJEA allows the court where the divorce was initiated to retain jurisdiction over a child’s case, even if they have left, MCCJA does not.
 The Commonwealth’s act prohibits Massachusetts courts from retaining jurisdiction over children once they leave the state.
 These situations create a lot of confusion which can lead to two custody cases ongoing simultaneously.
 This financial and stressful burden that stems from Massachusetts’ difference is important to note when filing for divorce.

 Need more information surrounding the jurisdictional requirements in a divorce proceeding, or family law generally?
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Consider scheduling a free consultation with our office.
 Call (866) 995-6663 during regular business hours or schedule a phone consultation.